 11. Low Fuss Chicken and Smoked Sausage Gumbo

-Low fuss chicken and smoked sausage gumbo is yet another ready to eat meal from the freezer.
+Low-fuss chicken and smoked sausage gumbo is yet another ready-to-eat meal from the freezer.
 I freeze individual portions and then vacuum seal them.
 Served over rice, the gumbo is delicious!

 12. Spinach and Mushroom Lasagna

-If you’re concerned about eating meat, then this spinach and mushroom lasagna is for you.
+If you’re concerned about eating meat, this spinach and mushroom lasagna is for you.
 Like other lasagnas, I make multiple casseroles in my 6 x 8-inch Pyrex dishes for ready-made meals.

 13. New Orleans Hurricane